git-town/git-town/documentation/commands/ship.md

 - pushes the main branch to the remote repository
 - deletes <branch_name> from the local and remote repositories

-Ships only direct children of the main branch.
-To ship a nested child branch, all ancestor branches must be shipped or killed first.
+Ships direct children of the main branch.
+To ship a nested child branch, ship or kill all ancestor branches first.

-If you are using GitHub, this command can squash merge pull requests via the GitHub API.
+If you use GitHub, this command can squash merge pull requests via the GitHub API.
 Setup:

 1. Get a
    [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line)